yoctoproject/poky/documentation/ref-manual/variables.rst

    :term:`FAKEROOTNOENV`
       See :term:`bitbake:FAKEROOTNOENV` in the BitBake manual.

+   :term:`FC`
+      The minimal command and arguments used to run the Fortran compiler.

    :term:`FEATURE_PACKAGES`
       Defines one or more packages to include in an image when a specific